vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-two.md

 My next thought is how to create a compelling scene that will keep people engaged.
 I’m considering how visuals can be used to effectively communicate these concepts.
 After all, as Nancy Duarte suggests, the future is a place that I get to create, not just something we're headed toward.

+I also spent some time reading the NY times Github site via  suggesting that the "most compelling timeline sotries have a narrative arc, and clearly highlight the turning points in the saga".

 ## Interview script
 > List the goals from your research, and the questions you intend to ask.